Myth and Mastery

 The Architecture of Presence

-This isn’t just a story; it’s an interior of meaning.
+This is not just a story; it’s an interior of meaning.

-There are many characters, and you may be more than one of them.
-You may move between roles, as we all do.
-But if you’ve ever felt unseen, over-tuned, or under-heard, there’s a room for you here.
+You may recognise yourself in more than one room.
+You may move between them.
+And if you’ve ever felt unseen, over-tuned, or under-heard, there is space for you here.

 Themes We Walk With